manash997/iasnlp2024/README.md

 # iasnlp2024 😍😍😍
-This repo contains code for work done as part of iasnlp 2024 It has the following code:
+This repo contains code for work done as part of iasnlp 2024.
+It has the following:
 1) colab notebook for finetuning tortoise
 2) colab notebook for training a BPE tokenizer from scratch for tortoise
 3) colab notebook for finetuning xtts v2